LBHackney-IT/social-care-architecture/decisions/0002-use-iso-8601-format-for-dates.md

-# 2. use iso 8601 format for dates
+# 2. Use iso 8601 format for dates

 Date: 2021-03-25